mbabynames search ✿

 Solomon Graham

-Solomon translates to "noble and strong".
+Solomon translates to "peaceful".
 Graham to "gravelly homestead".
 Together they create a full-name meaning with real texture.
 Graham (2 syllables) provides a firm close after the longer Solomon.

 Solomon Phoenix

-Solomon translates to "noble and strong".
+Solomon translates to "peaceful".
 Phoenix to "mythical firebird".
 Together they create a full-name meaning with real texture.
 Solomon ends on a nasal sound.
 Phoenix's opening P avoids any muddiness.

 Bold contrast